lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 ``EOS`` models can be *modified* by templated classes we call *modifiers*.
 A modifier has exactly the same API as an ``EOS``, but provides some internal transformation on inputs and outputs.
-For example the ``ShiftedEOS`` modifier changes the zero point energy of a given EOS model by shifting all energies up or down.
+For example the ``ShiftedEOS`` modifier changes the reference energy of a given EOS model by shifting all energies up or down.
 Modifiers can be used to, for example, production-harden a model.
 Only certain combinations of ``EOS`` and ``modifier`` are permitted by the defualt